Combinations without repetition n=3, k=3 result

 Vk(n)=n(n−1)(n−2)...(n−k+1)=(n−k)!n!

-n! we call the factorial of the number n, which is the product of the first n natural numbers.
-The notation with the factorial is only clearer and equivalent.
-For calculations, it is fully sufficient to use the procedure resulting from the combinatorial rule of product.
+n! is called the factorial of n, which is the product of the first n natural numbers.
+The factorial notation is clearer and equivalent.
+For calculations, it is sufficient to use the procedure derived from the combinatorial rule of product.

 Permutations

-A typical example is: We have 4 books, and in how many ways can we arrange them side by side on a shelf?
+Example: We have 4 books.
+In how many ways can we arrange them side by side on a shelf?

 Variations with repetition

-A variation of the k-th class of n elements is an ordered k-element group formed of a set of n elements, wherein the elements can be repeated and depends on their order.
-A typical example is the formation of numbers from the numbers 2,3,4,5, and finding their number.
-We calculate their number according to the combinatorial rule of the product:Vk′(n)=n⋅n⋅n⋅n...n=nk
+A variation with repetition of the k-th class of n elements is an ordered k-element group formed from a set of n elements, where elements can be repeated and order matters.
+A typical example is forming numbers from the digits 2, 3, 4, 5 and counting how many such numbers exist.
+We calculate the count using the combinatorial rule of product:Vk′(n)=n⋅n⋅n⋅n...n=nk

-A typical example is to find out how many seven-digit numbers formed from the numbers 2,2,2, 6,6,6,6.
+A typical example: find how many distinct seven-digit numbers can be formed from the digits 2, 2, 2, 6, 6, 6, 6.

 Combinations

-A typical example of combinations is that we have 15 students and we have to choose three.
-How many will there be?
+A typical example: we have 15 students and need to choose 3.
+How many ways can this be done?

-Here we select k element groups from n elements, regardless of the order, and the elements can be repeated. k is logically greater than n (otherwise, we would get ordinary combinations).
-Their count is:Ck′(n)=(kn+k−1)=k!(n−1)!(n+k−1)!
+Here we select k-element groups from n elements, regardless of order, where elements can be repeated. k is generally greater than n (otherwise we would obtain ordinary combinations).
+The count is:Ck′(n)=(kn+k−1)=k!(n−1)!(n+k−1)!

-Explanation of the formula - the number of combinations with repetition is equal to the number of locations of n − 1 separators on n-1 + k places.
-A typical example is: we go to the store to buy 6 chocolates.
-They offer only 3 species.
-How many options do we have? k = 6, n = 3.
+Explanation of the formula: the number of combinations with repetition equals the number of ways to place n − 1 separators among n − 1 + k positions.
+A typical example: we go to a store to buy 6 chocolates.
+There are only 3 types available.
+How many different selections can we make? k = 6, n = 3.

 Foundation of combinatorics in word problems